Staff and student

 Staff and student engagement

-Communications were issued throughout the year to staff and students via email and social media on subjects including UCA’s efforts to reduce carbon emissions, the launch of the BAFTA Albert educational partnership and sustainable travel.
+Communications were issued throughout the year to staff and students via email and social media on subjects including UCA’s efforts to reduce carbon emissions and our commitment to reaching Net Zero Carbon emissions by 2030, the BAFTA Albert educational partnership and sustainable travel.

 In 2015 The Centre for Sustainable Design® (CfSD), part of UCA’s Business School for the Creative Industries, set up a collaboration with Transition Town Farnham to establish Farnham Repair Café (FRC).
 FRC is a place where local people can seek advice and get free assistance from local volunteers to repair and extend the useful life of broken or faulty products, including electrical and mechanical products, furniture, clothing, textiles and bikes.
-Between January 2015 and October 2020, FRC has attracted almost 3,000 visitors and achieved 1,287 fully repaired products, diverting over three tonnes of products from disposal to landfill and reducing carbon emissions by 35 tonnes (Farnham Repair Cafe).
+Between January 2015 and October 2021, FRC has attracted almost 4,000 visitors and achieved over 1,600 fully repaired products, diverting over three tonnes of products from disposal to landfill and reducing carbon emissions by 40 tonnes (Farnham Repair Cafe).
 During the course of its operation, twelve Farnham students and two UCA members of staff have regularly volunteered their time and expertise to assist with repairs and help run the Repair Café.